 Today, CEG is headquartered in the Netherlands through the legal entity CEBNV, and comprises banking subsidiaries in Russia, Romania, Switzerland, Ukraine and United Arab Emirates and leasing operations in Romania and Ukraine (in the process of closure).
 Credit Europe Bank has active branches in Germany and Malta and representative offices in China and Turkey.
 In addition, there are other indirect subsidiaries of CEB namely, Auto Partners, CE Europe Life Insurance and CE Leasing under CEB Russia and CE Ipotecar under CEB Romania.
-As per 31 December 2017 the total workforce of Credit Europe Bank was 4,409.
+As per 31 December 2018 the total workforce of Credit Europe Bank was around 4,400.

-CEB differentiates between IFRS reporting scope and Regulatory prudential consolidation scopes.
-For regulatory capital and solvency adequacy, the scope of consolidation is prepared in accordance with CRD and CRR IV, which is similar as the consolidation scope under IFRs, but excluding insurance holding companies and reported with equity pickup method.
+Prior to 2018, The differences between IFRS reporting and Regulatory prudential consolidation scopes are insurance holding companies consolidated at CEB Russia.
+In Q3 2018, The bank has completed disposal of 90% shares of its wholly owned subsidiary CEB Russia Ltd. For regulatory capital and solvency adequacy, the scope of consolidation is prepared in accordance with CRD and CRR IV, which is similar as the consolidation scope under IFRs, but excluding insurance holding companies and reported with equity pickup method.